crocs-muni/efd/README.md

 # Explicit-Formulas Database
 A (modifed) export of the [Explicit-Formulas Database](https://www.hyperelliptic.org/EFD/) (EFD) which contains the data files and three-operand-code files for the formulas.
+Credit goes to [Daniel J. Bernstein](https://cr.yp.to/djb.html) and [Tanja Lange](https://www.hyperelliptic.org/tanja/) for collecting the formulas and to the formula [authors](https://www.hyperelliptic.org/EFD/bib.html).
+This repository is an export polished for automated use and more documentation.

 Currently contains only the prime field curve models: